AwesomeAley/ObsidianNotes/Security Policy Rules.md

 - **Actions** - Define what you want your rule to do with defined traffic.
 Deny, allow, log etc.

 **Hit count** is a valuable metric displayed on the policy table that can be used to determine whether a rule is being used or not.
 These can also be reset by highlighting the policy and clicking **Reset Rule Hit Counter** at the bottom right.

+**IMPORTANT** Rules are top-to-bottom, so the firewall checks the rule list top to bottom until a rule matches.
+It will stop after the first match.